SpeechColab/Leaderboard/README.md

 `API models` are usually small(basically client scripts), so we normally keep them along with github repo

-`Local models` are normally too large for github, so we store these models in cloud storage.
-To synchronize these models to your local:
+`Local models` are normally too large for github, so we store these models in cloud.
+To synchronize these models from cloud to your local:
 ```
 ops/pull model <MODEL_ID>
 ```